 We have never attended wasp nests that we could not treat.

-If you find yourself with a Honey Bee swarm, try and find a local Bee keeper, they are usually more than happy to come and collect a swarm of Bees free of charge.
+If you find yourself with a Honey Bee swarm, try and find a local Beekeeper or a swarm collector, they are usually more than happy to come and collect a swarm of Bees free of charge.